ReachBeyond/VariableObjects/README.md

 Installation
 ------------
-IMPORTANT: You also need the [EventObjects package] (https://github.com/ReachBeyond/EventObjects)!
+IMPORTANT: You also need the [EventObjects package](https://github.com/ReachBeyond/EventObjects)!

 Go to *Projects*, and grab the latest unitypackage.
 Extract this into your project, and you're done!
 Alternatively, you can also clone/submodule this into